Future Simple – Formula, Examples & Practice

 Subject + am/is/are + going to + infinitive + rest of the sentence.

-Although both “will” and “going to” forms elabourate on the future, there is a distinction that is important to know for academic writing.
+Although both “will” and “going to” forms elaborate on the future, there is a distinction that is important to know for academic writing.
 While the “will” future is used for spontaneous decisions, predictions, promises, and offers, the “going to” future is specifically used for planned actions and predictions based on present evidence or logical deduction.

 Both future tenses can be used to predict something or make a guess.
 This can be anything from a weather forecast to a prophecy.